KunwooLeeKay/Computational-Fluid-Dynamics/README.md

 File "Poster" is the poster made for Biomedical Engineering Society for Circulation 2022 Summer Conference, Jeju, South Korea

-File "Presentation Slides" is slides made for lab meeting.
+File "CFD PPT Slides" is slides made for lab meeting.